 Tip- instead of using salt to give flavour to your meals, why not try some herbs or spices such as: basil, bay leaves, garlic, paprika, parsley, pepper, rosemary, sage, saffron, thyme, nutmeg, paprika, cinnamon and vanilla.

-Your PMS symptoms might also be exacerbated by nutrient deficiencies, so it’s important to ensure that you are getting enough of the following:
+Your PMS symptoms might also be exacerbated by nutrient deficiencies.
+It’s important to ensure that you are getting enough of the following:

 Calcium & vitamin D